 - Watch a Concert at Chateau Ste Michelle

 Get Dinner at the Teatro ZinZanni

-You’ve never had a meal quite like the one you’ll get at Teatro ZinZanni.
-Zinzanni is part theater, part restaurant and part circus.
-Dinner and a show has never been quite like this.
-A ticket will get you a three hour show that includes performers from an international cirque, comedians and cabaret artists.
+You (and we) have never had a dinner theater experience quite like the one you’ll get at Teatro ZinZanni (if you’ve ever had a dinner theater experience).
+Zinzanni is part theater, part restaurant, and part circus.
+A ticket will get you a three-hour show that includes performers from an international cirque, comedians, and cabaret artists.